MTB

 Bullish

-• Strong Profitability & Cash Flow: MTB maintains robust profitability with a trailing net margin of 23.16% and generates substantial free cash flow of $2.95 billion TTM.
-This provides a strong foundation for shareholder returns, evidenced by the recent $1.50 quarterly dividend announcement.
+• Strong Profitability and Cash Flow: MTB maintains robust profitability with a net margin of 23.16% and generates substantial free cash flow of $2.95 billion TTM.
+This financial strength underpins its consistent $1.50 quarterly dividend and provides a buffer against economic headwinds.

-• Attractive Valuation Multiples: MTB trades at a trailing P/E of 11.54x and a forward P/E of 10.29x, which is in the mid-to-upper half of its own historical range.
-The PEG ratio of 0.71 suggests the stock is undervalued relative to its earnings growth expectations.
+• Attractive Valuation Metrics: The stock trades at a forward P/E of 10.18x and a P/B of 1.13x, which are reasonable for a regional bank.
+The PEG ratio of 0.71 suggests the stock may be undervalued relative to its earnings growth potential.

 Bearish

-• Stagnant Revenue Growth: Q4 2025 revenue of $3.33 billion showed a -0.24% year-over-year decline, continuing a trend of flat top-line performance.
-This lack of growth limits upside potential and reflects the challenging net interest income environment for banks.
+• Stagnant Revenue Growth: Q4 2025 revenue of $3.33 billion represents a -0.24% year-over-year decline, reflecting the challenging net interest income environment for regional banks.
+The lack of clear top-line momentum pressures the growth narrative.

 MTB Technical Analysis